simonorozcoarias/Inpactor2/README.md

 # Inpactor2_utils
 <a name="inpactor2_utils"/>

-In addition to the main component of Inpactor2, Inpactor2_utils.py contains utilities in the LTR-RT analysis, such as delete characters different from nucleotides (A, C, T, G or N), calculate k-mer frequencies with 1 <= k <= 6, re-train Inpactor2_Class to specialize the neural network for a certain group of species, among others.
+In addition to the main component of Inpactor2, Inpactor2_utils.py contains utilities in the LTR-RT analysis, such as delete characters different from nucleotides (A, C, T, G or N), calculate k-mer frequencies with 1 <= k <= 6, and re-train Inpactor2_Class to specialize the neural network for a certain group of species.

 ## Usage
 ```